CodesOfRishi/navita/README.md

     - Defaults to `n`, i.e., not to follow symbolic links.
     - Change it to `y` or `Y` to follow symbolic links.

-- **NAVITA_MAX_AGE**
-    - Specifies maximum retention period for a directory path since last access.
-    - Navita determines the age of a directory based on its relative access time to the most recently accessed directory.
-If the most recent directory was accessed at time $a$ and another directory was accessed at time $(a+x)$, the age of the other directory is $x$ time units.
-    - The default value is `90` i.e., 90 days.

 - **NAVITA_RELATIVE_PARENT_PATH**
     - It defaults to `y` i.e., show the resolved parent paths relative to the present working directory in [Search & Traverse Parent Directories](search--traverse-parent-directories) feature.
     - Change it to `n` or `N` to show the parent paths as absolute path.